 - drug-activated vitamin deficiency results in pain which prompts relapse

 - marijuana-induced, rapid vitamin and nutrient loss causes the “munchies”

 - small amounts of drugs stored in fat are released at a later time causing the person to re-experience the drug effect and desire to use again

-Its sister program, Criminon, recently entered the headlines when Sharron Angle, the Republican candidate for US Senate in Nevada, was attacked during the GOP primary by opponent Sue Lowden for urging that Nevada prisons adopt Criminon “Second Chance” program.
+Its sister program Criminon recently entered the headlines when Sharon Angle, the Republican candidate for US Senate in Nevada, was attacked during the GOP primary by opponent Sue Lowden for urging that Nevada prisons adopt Criminon “Second Chance” program.
 Harry Reid subsequently picked up Lowden’s line of attack.

 William Miller, a retired professor of psychiatry at the University of New Mexico who reviewed the program at the request of the city of Albuquerque, says that Second Chance is a “Scientology-based program that has no scientific credibility.”